cython/cython/docs/src/userguide/numpy_tutorial.rst

 Yes, with the help of a new feature called fused types.
 You can learn more about it at :ref:`this section of the documentation
 <fusedtypes>`.
 It is similar to C++ 's templates.
-It generates mutiple function declarations at compile time, and then chooses the right one at run-time based on the types of the arguments provided.
+It generates multiple function declarations at compile time, and then chooses the right one at run-time based on the types of the arguments provided.
 By comparing types in if-conditions, it is also possible to execute entirely different code paths depending